AkashRavindran2005/Vapt-dashboard/README.md

 **Frontend (Vite React)**
 - React 18 with functional components and hooks
-- Vite for lightning-fast build and development
-- Tailwind CSS for utility-first styling
 - Lucide React for professional icons
 - jsPDF for client-side PDF generation
-- Axios for HTTP client communication

 **Backend (Python FastAPI)**
 - FastAPI for modern, fast Python web framework